MachineCode0/AWS-Projects/Smart_Static_Website/README.md

    * Logs and metrics provide insights into website performance and user behavior, enabling data-driven decisions.
 ## Conclusion
-This project demonstrates how you successfully built a smart static website hosting solution on AWS for Phelyx Communication.
+This project demonstrates how you successfully built a smart static website hosting solution on AWS for **Phelyx Communication**.
 By addressing performance, security, scalability, and cost challenges, you’ve created a reliable and secure online presence that delivers value to your business.
 The use of AWS services like S3, CloudFront, ACM, WAF, and CloudWatch ensures that your website is fast, secure, and cost-effective, while also providing the tools to monitor and optimize its performance over time.